theosotr/ikaros-eval/README.md

 ### Comparison of bug-finding capability

-To reproduce Table 1c and Figure 7, which compare the bug-finding effectiveness of the two pattern generation strategies, execute the following command:
+To reproduce Table 1c and Figure 7, which compare the bug-finding effectiveness of the two pattern generation strategies (namely RefPG and RPG), execute the following command:

 ```